-Have you personally experienced this?
+In contrast, you may have personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.

-Or perhaps focusing on the demands of your life does take a toll on your health, your mood, creates tension or anxiety, disrupts your sleep or impacts how you interact with others.
-If this is case, have you asked yourself what you could do to feel better, to lower your stress?
-Perhaps you have, but the answer you found may have been as long as your demands remain high, there is not much you can do.
+Perhaps you don't feel happy with yourself or with others.
+Have you asked yourself what you could do to feel better, to lower your stress?
+Perhaps you have, but the answer you found may have been that as long as your demands remain high, there is not much you can do.